East Fife 0-2 Peterhead

 To be fair the opportunity did come out of the blue and Wilson was unable to readjust himself to get a decent shot on target.

-East Fife stayed on the front foot while Peterhead began to notch up a few bookings.
+East Fife stayed on the front foot while Peterhead began to notch up booking after booking.

 Scott Brown was one of those cautioned for a foul on Greg Hurst on the edge of the area.